Center for Appreciative Research

 We also have extensive experience conducting focus groups, observations and interviews.

 This research capability enables Kevin and CPC to develop research-based metrics, facilitate the collection of data, and systematically analyze and document the outcomes of AI engagements.
 In collaboration with scholars at the Innovation Network for Entrepreneurial Thinking (http://ci.uky.edu/inet/), we are able to study the processes and outcomes of AI work in order to understand what works in authenticating the success of AI engagements

 Kevin has over 25 published peer-reviewed research articles and book chapters in peer-reviewed scientific journals and leading handbooks in the field of health communication.
 He is interested in how positive change occurs through communication processes in organizations.

-With offices throughout the US, Canada, South America, Europe, and Asia, Corporation for Positive Change provides consulting services and workshops in English, Spanish, German, Korean and Japanese.
+With regional locations throughout North America, Latin America, Europe, and Asia, Corporation for Positive Change provides consulting services and workshops in English, Spanish, German, Korean and Japanese.
 Leadership Trainers are skilled trainers, licensed to deliver Corporation for Positive Change’s Appreciative Leadership Development Program (ALDP) ©.